surajshetiya/surajshetiya.github.io/_posts/2017-02-16-Divide-Line-Segment.md

 And hence we can conclude from these similar triangles that this logic holds through out all these triangles.
 If we started off with equal line segements(CG = GI = IL = LM), then we would end up with equal line segments in the parallel line too i.e. we would end up with (AO = OP = PQ = QB).

-If we were to construct a parallel line to the given and then divide the parallel line into *n* number of line segments and then get the vertex of triangle common to all the triangles, then we can get the location of all the other *n-2* points on the given line.
+If we were to construct a parallel line to the given line and then divide the parallel line into *n* number of line segments and then get the vertex of triangle common to all the triangles, then we can get the location of all the other *n-2* points on the given line.
 Let us see an illustration how this can be achieved.

 ## Tools required